schneebergerlab/plotsr/README.md

 ```
 This will generate col_lersyri.out and ler_cvisyri.out files that contain the structural annotations between genomes and will be the input to plotsr.

-If other methods are used for finding structural annotations, then their output can be parsed to plotsr using the BEDPE format which should have the following coloumns:
+If other methods are used for finding structural annotations, then their output can be parsed to plotsr using the BEDPE format which should have the following columns:
 ```
 Reference chromosome name
 Reference start position